dtm2451/dittoSeq/README.md

 -	**`demux.calls.summary()`** - Makes a plot of how many calls were made per sample, separated by the separate lanes.
 This is very useful for checking the potential accuracy of sample calls when only certain samples went into certain lanes/pools/sequencing runs/etc.  (Note: the default setting is to only show Singlet calls.
 Use `singlets.only = FALSE` to include *one of the sample calls* for any doublets.

 ```
-demux.calls.summary(seurat.object)
+demux.calls.summary(object)
 ```

 -	**`demux.SNP.summary()`** - Useful for checking if you have a lot of cells with very few SNPs.
 Creates a plot of the number of SNPs per cell that is grouped by individual lane by default.
-This function is a simple wrapper for DBPlot() function with var="demux.N.SNP" and with a number of input defaults adjusted (such as group.by and color.by = "Lane" so that the grouping is done according to 'Lane' metadata.)
+This function is a simple wrapper for dittoPlot() function with var="demux.N.SNP" and with a number of input defaults adjusted (such as group.by and color.by = "Lane" so that the grouping is done according to 'Lane' metadata.)

 ```
-demux.SNP.summary(seurat.object)
+demux.SNP.summary(object)
 ```